Toronto FC advances to MLS Eastern final but pays the price for lack of composure

 TFC's first disallowed goal came in the 71st minute when Giovinco fired a shot that bounced off a defender and the goalkeeper and into the net.
 But midfielder Jonathan Osorio was ruled offside.

 Then in the 91st minute, Vazquez curled a beautiful free kick into the net that was called off by Penso in a confusing ruling.
-In that situation, the referee can rule the ball dead until he counts off 10 metres to the opposition's wall, but players can sneak in a kick.
+In that situation, the referee can rule the ball dead until he counts off 10 metres to the opposition's wall but players can sneak in a kick.
 Vazquez went for the quick kick but after calling off the goal, Vazquez said Penso apologized and said it was a mistake.

 "He say sorry, it was my fault, I didn't expect you want to shoot, I have to cancel it," Vazquez said.
 "Why you have to cancel?
 You step to the side, the player from Red Bull was already 10 metres [away].
 For sure, if I play it to [Giovinco] he let us play.
 But because it was goal I think he was surprised and he whistle it."